Standard Model Theory for the FCC-ee Tera-Z stage: In search of the optimal contour of integration in Mellin--Barnes integrals

 \subsection{Application to physics and \mbr{} trials}

-The idea of choosing the initial contour of integration as the contour of steepest descent was considered in the study of the evolution of parton distribution in QCD \cite{Kosower:1997hg}.
-Recently Witten used geometrical and topological properties of the Lefschetz thimbles to prove analytic continuation of the Chern-Simons theory \cite{Witten:2010zr,Witten:2010cx}.
-These works contain also a nice introduction to Morse theory and Lefschetz thimbles in the context of physics.
-The methods of Lefschetz thimbles and contours of steepest descent are used also in calculations in the context of the sign problem in QCD which is connected with cancelations occuring in oscillatory lattice integrals.
-Here both theoretical and practical aspects of thimbles are studied.
-A big effort is put on the development of Monte-Carlo algorithms to compute system dynamics on thimbles \cite{Cristoforetti:2012su, Fujii:2013sra, Alexandru:2015xva, Alexandru:2015sua, Tanizaki:2017yow, Alexandru:2017czx, Bluecher:2018sgj}.
-In the case of Mellin-Barnes integrals, both exact contours of steepest descent as a solution of flow equations and some useful approximations were studied \cite{Gluza:2016fwh, Sidorov:2017aea}.
+The idea of choosing the initial contour of integration as the contour of steepest descent was considered in a study of the evolution of parton distribution in QCD \cite{Kosower:1997hg}.
+Recently, Witten used geometric and topological properties of the Lefschetz thimbles to prove analytical continuation of the Chern--Simons theory \cite{Witten:2010zr,Witten:2010cx}.
+These works also contain a nice introduction to Morse theory and Lefschetz thimbles in the context of physics.
+The methods of Lefschetz thimbles and contours of steepest descent are also used in calculations in the context of the sign problem in QCD, which is connected to cancellations occurring in oscillatory lattice integrals.
+Here, both theoretical and practical aspects of thimbles are studied.
+Much effort has been put into the development of Monte Carlo algorithms to compute system dynamics on thimbles \cite{Cristoforetti:2012su, Fujii:2013sra, Alexandru:2015xva, Alexandru:2015sua, Tanizaki:2017yow, Alexandru:2017czx, Bluecher:2018sgj}.
+In the case of Mellin--Barnes integrals, both exact contours of steepest descent as a solution of flow equations and some useful approximations have been studied \cite{Gluza:2016fwh, Sidorov:2017aea}.

-Despite the fact that thimbles are described by well established mathematical theory \cite{nicolaescu2007invitation}, a practical parametrization of them is a very challenging task.
-In the case of \mbr{} integrals we have to face the following issues:
+Despite the fact that thimbles are described by well-established mathematical theory \cite{nicolaescu2007invitation}, a practical parametrization of them is a very challenging task.
+In the case of \mbr{} integrals, we must face the following issues: \begin{itemize}